sunitabrm212/Rock-Paper-Scissor/README.md

-This is a rock paper scissor project created using HTML, CSS and JavaScript.
+This is a Rock, Paper, Scissors game built using HTML, CSS, and JavaScript.
-In this project, there are two players, one the user and the other is the computer.
+In the game, there are two players: the user and the computer.
-There are three choices of each image of 'Rock', 'Paper' and 'Scissor' where the user can click to begin the game.
-If the user clicks any of the choice then the computer randomly selects one choice and the choices are compared.
-If the user wins a message in shown in the button stating 'Your choice beat computer choice.'
-If the computer wins it shows 'Computer beats your choice'.
-And if the choices are same it displays 'It is draw.
-Try Again!'.
-The winning scores simultaneously increases for both players.
+The user can start the game by clicking on one of the three available images representing 'Rock', 'Paper', or 'Scissors'.
+Once the user makes a selection, the computer randomly picks its own choice.
+The two choices are then compared to determine the outcome.

+If the user wins, a message appears saying "Your choice beat the computer's choice."

+If the computer wins, it shows "Computer beats your choice."

+If both choices are the same, it displays "It's a draw.
+Try again!"

+The scores for both the user and the computer are updated accordingly after each round.